Monitor your school attendance: user guide

 Schools, academy trusts and local authorities can use the absence bandings report to review absence data.
 Use the absence bandings user guide to find out how to use it to target your resources to have the greatest impact.

-Schools can use this report to identify pupils with 10 school days (calculated as 20 sessions) or more of continuous unauthorised absence.
+Schools can access a list of their pupils with 10 school days (calculated as 20 sessions) or more of continuous unauthorised absence.
+They should use it to help identify pupils who should be included in attendance returns.

 Data is for the current academic year-to-date and is updated daily.